FrederikTobner/JANUS/book/src/chapter-03-boot-process/README.md

 We have our tools installed.
 Time to write some code that talks directly to hardware.
 No operating system beneath us.
 No safety net.
 Just us, some assembly, and blind faith that GRUB will cooperate.

+[!side]
+This chapter is where OS development gets real.
+Every instruction you write executes directly on the CPU.
+[/!side]

 In this chapter, we'll:

 - Set up the TinyOS project structure